 What is incredibly helpful, is organizing your finances so that your freelancing funds are kept separate from your personal funds.
 Doing this will make it easier to track your income, as well as spending, by having separate accounts.
 This can also maintain cleaner records, clearly presenting what business expenses you have incurred and deducting them when submitting your tax return.

-Being responsible for your own taxes can seem daunting at first, but so long as you keep organized records of your finances (and maybe even set some freelance income aside to cover your tax obligations) then it can be quite straight forward.
+Being responsible for your own taxes can seem daunting at first, but so long as you keep organized records of your finances, with help from the right financial software, (and maybe even set some freelance income aside to cover your tax obligations) then it can be quite straight forward.

 Pay yourself first